karapostK/jam/README.md

 ├── data                        <- Data classes, Raw and Processed Datasets ├── evaluation                  <- Metrics and Evaluation Procedure ├── train                       <- Trainer class
-├── utilities                   <- Utilities of mild to low importance ├── (saved_models)              <- Automatically created (if def. conf is not altered) ├── experiment_helper.py        <- Executes the main functionalities of the code.
+├── utilities                   <- Utilities from mild to low importance ├── (saved_models)              <- Automatically created (if def. conf is not altered) ├── experiment_helper.py        <- Executes the main functionalities of the code.
+├── sweep_agent.py              <- Same as experiment_helper but for train_val and when launching sweeps.
+├── run_test_sweep.py           <- Same as experiment_helper but for test results over a sweep.
-└── run_experiment.py           <- Entry point to the code
+└── run_experiment.py           <- Entry point to the code.
 ```
 ### Add Algorithms
 Take a look at the `BaseQueryMatchingModel`in `algorithms/base` on what functionalities are expected from a new algorithm.